 Welcome to Coffee Talk!
 Let’s start off the day by discussing whatever is on your (nerd chic) mind.
 Every morning I’ll kick off a discussion and I’m counting on you to participate in it.
 If you’re not feelin’ my topic, feel free to start a chat with your fellow readers and see where it takes you.
-Whether you’re talking about videogames, the Hanson brothers vs. the Jonas brothers, the last time Eric Roberts played someone that wasn’t himself, or Entourage’s cocaine/porn angles, Coffee Talk is the place to do it.
+Whether you’re talking about videogames, Joe Girardi’s interesting bullpen management, the sexy Motorola Droid for Verizon, or what games you’ll be buying this week, Coffee Talk is the place to do it.

 By now, most of you will have had time to think about the September 2009 NPD Group console sales figures.
 Sony did very well for itself, selling loads of systems thanks to the PS3 price cut and the introduction of the PlayStation 3 Slim.
 While the Nintendo Wii will end up being the sales winner this console generation (barring some catastrophe like Romulans attacking Earth to steal every Wii on the planet), some feel that second place is up for grabs.

 Xbots will argue that the 360 has way too big a lead in North America.
 The company will continue to sell its exclusives and sell more third-party games thanks to a larger installed base.
 Improvements to Xbox Live will cement the console’s position of having the best online console-gaming experience.

 Members of the Sony Defense Force will point out that this is a marathon, not a sprint.
 This console generation is far from over and Sony has superior first-party games lined up for 2010.
 With the console’s price cut, the PS3’s capabilities — Blu-ray playback, built-in Wifi, etc. — clearly make it a better value than the 360.
 With better games and better hardware that’s now at a competitive price, it’s only a matter of time until the PS3 surpasses the Xbox 360.